SE-2223-Team19/Office-Queue-Manager/README.md

-This is the project demo softEng of team19
+This project is based on React JS